ffbeast/ffbeast.github.io/docs/en/ffbeast_commander_effects.md

 With introduction of **Dynamic motion range** effect we can compensate scaling of the input to some extent by introducing dynamic joystick motion range
 The solution have limitation: as we can not output more than 100% to joystick axis we can not force full range of motion for control in game on higher speed.
 But it is possible at least to make control 1 to 1 following joystick position inside the range allowed by game.
-Proper scale curve significantly improves control feel and responsiveness of planes. **So this effect is a must for games like MSFS and il-2!**
+Proper scale curve significantly improves control feel and responsiveness of planes. **So this effect is a must for games like  MSFS, Warthunder and il-2!**